 All students are required to pass the Millikin mathematics placement exam prior to taking a QR course or receive an equivalent math ACT score.
-The Department expects our majors to score a 5 (the suggested score for placement into Calculus I).
+The Department expects our majors to score an ACT math sub score of 28 or higher or a placement score of 5 (the suggested score for placement into Calculus I).
 Students are assessed within our programs in numerous ways: course exams, problem sets, and written and oral demonstrations.
 Additionally, the Department requires every student in Computer Science and Mathematics Education to complete an internship.
 Written evaluations from these experiences including evaluation by the students' supervisors are kept.
 Mathematics Education majors take and pass the state certification examination and submit to a portfolio review.
 Applied Mathematics majors lead a graduate school like seminar their last semester.

-Assessing the Applied Mathematics Major Goals An applied mathematics major will
+Assessing the Applied Mathematics Major Goals

+An applied mathematics major will